 Great idea! however, those companies dont care!
 You will just buy gas the day before or the day after.
 They dont lose.

 I've been told that if we boycott Exxon/Mobil, the largest oil company it would make a much larger impact.
 By boycotting them for weeks or months it would surely cause them financial problems and it would not inconvenience the average driver.
-Think about it.
-They would need to lower their prices and, of course, the smaller companies would follow suit.

 I can give you one better than that.
 For the last year I have not driven my car.
 I either walked or used public transportation.
 My refusal to buy into the "I have to have it now" attitude made me feel good, and powerful.
 I suggest if you can find another way to do what you need to, either public transportation, walking, riding a bicycle, or even carpooling will make a difference.
 If enought people do this it's going to make the oil people sit up and take notice.
 Then who will get the last laugh?
 You and I friend

 Nutty idea.
 A boycott only works if you are going to stop using gas completely.
-It would be nice if bloggers learned the economics of business then they might stop these foolish blogs.

 A gas boycott will have a very short effect.
 A better idea would be an "employer boycott": calling in sick for a few consecutive days will motivate employers to call their political "friends" and demand action, maybe.

 I probably won't buy gas on the 15th but I don't know how much good it will do.
 The snopes article is very interesting and makes some good points about "gas-out's" hurting the little guys and having no discernible effect on the major gas suppliers.
 What I am going to do is sell our second car and limit our family driving.
 I no longer have to drive to work and my husband can ride his bike.
 This should reduce our gas consumption by a lot.